IIEleven11/StyleTTS2FineTune/README.md

 # StyleTTS2 Fine-Tuning Guide

-This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process. https://github.com/yl4579/StyleTTS2
+This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process.
+Source repository : https://github.com/yl4579/StyleTTS2

 ## Changelog